ibm-cloud-docs/vpc/console-tutorial.md

 1. Select an existing SSH key or create an SSH key that is to be used to access the virtual server instance.
 To create an SSH key, click **Create an SSH key** and name the key.
 Select **Generate a key pair for me**, click **Save private key**, then **Save public key**.
 When this action completes, click **Create**.
 1. Note the boot volume. _Auto Delete_ is enabled for the volume; the boot volume is deleted automatically if the instance is deleted.
-1. In the **Data volumes** area, click **Create** to attach a block storage volume to your instance if you want more storage.
-In this tutorial, you create a block storage volume and attach it to the instance later.
+1. In the **Data volumes** area, click **Create** to attach a Block Storage volume to your instance if you want more storage.
+In this tutorial, you create a Block Storage volume and attach it to the instance later.

     _For z/OS Wazi aaS custom image only:_ When you create a z/OS virtual server instance with the z/OS Wazi aaS custom image, you need to add a data volume by selecting `Import from Snapshot`.
 The snapshot is called `wazi-custom-image-data` by default.
     {: note}